-CPS 231 Definition Revised APES GN30 Comments 9.
-Outsourcing involves a regulated institution entering into an arrangement with another party (including a related body corporate) to perform, on a continuing basis, a business activity that currently is, or could be, undertaken by the regulated institution itself.
-10. For the purposes of this Prudential Standard, offshoring means the outsourcing by a regulated institution of a material business activity associated with its Australian business to a service provider (including a related body corporate) where the outsourced activity is to be conducted outside Australia.
-Offshoring includes arrangements where the service provider is incorporated in Australia, but the physical location of an outsourced activity is within Australia but the service provider is not include arrangements where the physical location of an outsourced activity is within Australia but the service provider is not include arrangements where the physical location of an outsourced activity is within Australia but the service provider is not incorporated in Australia.
-Definition Outsourcing means the transfer of the conduct of processes to another service provider other than the Member in Public Practice engaged by the Client.
-It generally occurs when an entity engages a party on a continuing basis to perform on the entity's behalf, a business activity that is, has been, or could be performed by that entity.
-Processes may include the remote hosting of business systems by the service provider Outsourcing can be from a Client to a Member in Public Practice or from a Member to another service provider.
-CPI 230 refers to a business activity that is provided on a continuing basis in the definition of Outsourcing.
-It also highlights that the activity could be performed by the entity itself .
-Discussion of Offshoring then refers to the provision of a material business activity .
-The revised APES GN 30 definition is broadly consistent with that of CPS 231.
-A material business activity is one that has the potential, if disrupted, to have a significant impact on the regulated institution's business operations or its ability to manage risks effectively, having regard to such factors as: (a) the financial and operational impact and impact on reputation of a failure of the service provider to perform over a given period of time; (b) the cost of the outsourcing arrangement as a share of total costs; (c) the degree of difficulty, including the time taken, in finding an alternative service provider or bringing the business activity in-house; (d) the ability of the regulated institution to meet regulatory requirements if Material Business Activity means an activity of an entity that has the potential, if disrupted, to significantly impact upon the quality, timeliness or scale of Professional Services offered by a Member in Public Practice or received by a Client.
-Whether an activity is a Material Business Activity should be based on an assessment of the risk associated with the nature and size of the activity conducted.
-Material Business Activities exclude the internal activities of the Firm such as record storage or software application hosting that do not involve an active role in the Professional Service delivered to the Client.
-CPS 231 refers to the impact that disruption of material business activities could have on the ability to manage risks effectively and lists a number of factors to consider.
-CPS 231 then specifically includes the internal audit function within the definition of material business activity.
-In addition to risk, the revised APES GN 30 definition highlights the need to consider the impact on quality, timeliness and scale of services offered.
-The definition then specifically excludes activities such as software application and hosting.
-The revised definition is broadly consistent with CPS 231.
+- 9. Outsourcing involves a regulated institution entering into an arrangement with another party (including a related body corporate) to perform, on a continuing basis, business activity currently is, or could be, undertaken by the regulated institution itself. - 10.
+For the purposes of this Prudential Standard. offshoring means outsourcing by a regulated institution of а material business activity associated with its Australian business to a service provider (including a related body corporate) where the outsourced activity is to be conducted outside Australia.
+Offshoring includes arrangements where service provider is incorporated in Australia, but the physical location of the outsourced activity is outside Australia.
+Offshoring does not include arrangements where the physical location of an outsourced activity is within Australia but the service provider is not incorporated in Australia. - A material business activity is one that has the potential, if disrupted, to have a significant impact on the regulated institution's business operations or its ability to manage risks effectively, having regard to such factors as: - financial (a) the operational impact and impact on reputation of a failure of the service provider to perform over a given period of time; - (b) the cost of the outsourcing arrangement as a share of total costs: - (c) the degree of difficulty, including the time taken, in finding an alternative service provider bringing ٥r business activity in-house; - (d) the ability of the regulated institution to meet regulatory requirements if